cbrianhill/cbrianhill.github.io/_posts/2020-05-22-going-offline-with-maven.md

 ---
-defaults:
-  # _posts
+classes:
-  - scope:
+    - wide
-      path: ""
-      type: posts
-    values:
-      layout: single
-      author_profile: true
-      read_time: true
-      comments: true
-      share: true
-      related: true
 ---

 The Challenge
 =============

 I recently ran into an interesting challenge.
-My company maintains suites of automated API tests in a [Maven][https://maven.apache.org] project, which we run using [JUnit][https://junit.org/junit4/].
+My company maintains suites of automated API tests in a [Maven](https://maven.apache.org) project, which we run using [JUnit](https://junit.org/junit4/).
 We've been considering modernizing our Continuous Integration (CI) implementation and noticed that modern
-CI systems now commonly use [Docker][https://www.docker.com/] containers to implement their steps.
+CI systems now commonly use [Docker](https://www.docker.com/) containers to implement their steps.

 As I considered how I would containerize our API test suites, I made the decision that I didn't want to abandon the functionality that Maven provides.
-The [Surefire Plugin][https://maven.apache.org/surefire/maven-surefire-plugin/], as one example, provides the framework of our entire test suite execution.
+The [Surefire Plugin](https://maven.apache.org/surefire/maven-surefire-plugin/), as one example, provides the framework of our entire test suite execution.
 Our tests, developed over the course of a few years, made assumptions that this would be their execution environment, and we use the test suite reporting, flow control, and test selection functionality that's part of the plugin.
 We also rely on the parallel execution it supports.
 I didn't want to replace any of that functionality...instead, I wanted this all to happen quickly and easily in a Docker container.